Reviews You Can Rely On

 Unlike other products that we test at GearLab, camping pillows are relatively inexpensive.
 Regardless of their lower prices, we still found that some pillows offered more value than others.
 In fact, some of the most expensive ones were the least comfortable.
 In the realm of camp pillows, you'll generally pay a premium for less weight and smaller packed size.
 To achieve this, most high-priced pillows rely on an inflatable bladder.
 Lower-priced models are bulkier because they're constructed of foam or another soft padding.
 However, these materials also make the low-priced options typically more durable than the high-end stuff, adding to long-term value.
 On average, we also think they're more comfortable than the expensive packable pillows.

-For its performance and low price point, we like the REI Co-op Trailbreak Foam Pillow.
-It's a perfectly good cushion for most folks who head out for a handful of nights each year and don't require something ultralight or ultra-packable.
-Consisting of foam and fabric, this product is simple, without a lot of moving pieces.
-In the end, we feel this simplicity gives this pillow durability.
-The Trekology Aluft 2.0 is another really well-pressed option, especially if you want backpacking-focused features.
-The Rumpl Stuffable Fleece is also a fair price, and while it requires some DIY to stuff it full of extra clothes, it saves weight by utilizing what's already in your pack for cushioning.
-The Nemo Fillo is also reasonably priced for how premium it feels.
+For its performance and low price point, we like the Therm-a-Rest Compressible and the REI Trailmade Mummy Bag Pillow.
+Both offer a great cushion for those who don't require something ultralight or ultra-packable.
+Consisting of foam and fabric, these products are simple, without a lot of moving pieces.
+In the end, we feel this simplicity gives them durability.
+In particular, the Trailmade is very lightweight for a foam compressible, and we feel it is an excellent option for snoozing in the backcountry.
+The Trekology Aluft 2.0 is another really well-priced option, especially if you want backpacking-focused features.

 Credit: Jason Wanlass